 MXR EVH Phase 90

-Probably the most commonly used phaser pedal in existence, you’ll see everyone from tribute bands to A-listers using the MXR Phase 90.
+Probably the most commonly used phaser in existence, you’ll see everyone from tribute bands to A-listers using the MXR Phase 90.
 This is the Van Halen special.
-It’s a very basic set up, having only a single ‘sound’ dial and an on-off stomp switch.
+It’s a simple set up, having only a single ‘sound’ dial and an on-off stomp switch.
 The simplicity makes it very reliable and finding the right settings for a particular track won’t take very long due to the limited controls.
 The effect can be mild enough that leaving it on a low setting will provide a gentle enhancement to your clean tone, but there is enough range to create over the top synthetic sounds.
-This pedal is particularly good for those looking for a familiar sound which can be traced back to the 70s through dozens of hugely influential and successful artists, but is simple and ubiquitous enough that it won’t cause it be ‘recognised’ as that of another guitarist if you’re using it for original tracks.

 - For those going for the Van Halen sound